What is the Standard Arbitration Clause?

 How do the parties submit their motions?

 In general, the arbitration procedure will be conducted in writing.
-Hearings will be held only upon request (13.1).
+Hearings will be held only upon request and if the Arbitrator decides so (Article 13.1).

 How long does a BAT arbitration take?